Briefs of the Poem

 Knowledge Needed for the Analysis of Poems

-Poetry as a piece of literary work, whether spoken or written, expresses and communicates thoughts, ideas, experiences, feelings and emotions beautifully by means of imagery, rhythm and sound.
-It is is usually written in verse with lyrical effects.
+Poetry as a piece of literary work, whether spoken or written, expresses and communicates thoughts, ideas, experiences, feelings, and emotions beautifully using imagery, rhythm, and sound.
+It is usually written in verse with lyrical effects.

-In order to achieve effect, a poet, chooses words that conveys meanings through their sounds and that also create images in the readers’ mind.
-Poetry has music, rhythm and rhyme.
+To achieve effect, a poet chooses words that convey meanings through their sounds and that also create images in the readers’ mind.
+Poetry has music, rhythm, and rhyme.

 That is words in a poem are arranged in lines, usually with a repeated rhythm, and sometimes with a rhyme in the end.
 The ideas in a poem are arranged into lines and stanzas.

-To analyse a poem, a reader needs to understand how the poet uses words and sounds devices to create images and to bring out his meaning.
+To analyze a poem, a reader needs to understand how the poet uses words and sound devices to create images and to bring out his meaning.
 Thus, the following elements which give poetry its uniqueness in language and meaning will be treated.